jiechenmc/kubestack/README.md

 ![image](lab.svg)

-I mainly use `Docker` compose since it is easier to maintain and allows me to focus on learning the applications.
+In addition to the `k3s` cluster, I use `Docker` compose since it is easier to maintain and allows me to focus on learning the applications.

 ## Applications